- 6-Day South Hokkaido Itinerary

 EAT: Ebisuya Sushi Shokudo 恵比寿屋食堂 (Location)

-If you’re looking to try a classic donburi, step into this restaurant that offers over 50 varieties of seafood donburi.
+If you’re looking to try a classic donburi (which is a must eat in Hakodate), step into this restaurant that offers over 50 varieties of seafood donburi.

 We recommend Jusshunen Kinen Don – two huge shrimps, king crabs, red caviar, herring roe, scallops and egg roll (¥1,500/SGD19) and Shake Ikura Don – a thick layer of Shake (salmon fish) flakes and red caviar.